What is drug addiction treatment?

 Many treatment programs employ both individual and group therapies.
-Group therapy can provide motivation and social support and help enforce behavioral contingencies i.e. possible occurrence that promote abstinence and a drug-free lifestyle.
+Group therapy can provide motivation and social support and help enforce behavioral contingencies i.e. possible occurrence that promotes abstinence and a drug-free lifestyle.
 We at Willing Ways provide a combination of therapies tailored to individual needs to help and support the recovery process.

 Why can’t my loved one just stop using?